 - Flex is a mandatory 2 credit course. - Students are expected to be in class, actively participating, not wandering the hallways. - Lates and absences will be treated the same as with other classes since attendance is compulsory. - Take advantage of the time provided this is YOUR time to have control over YOUR learning!

-For more information, please visit: gwg.sd33.bc.ca/flex or email Mr. Bernard at paul bernard@sd33.bc.ca
+For more information, please visit: https://gwg.sd33.bc.ca/flex or email Mr. Millington at scott_millington@sd33.bc.ca